Sitiveni Sivivatu: All Blacks

 He was first named in a trials squad for All Black selection in 2004.
 He made his Test debut against Fiji and broke the All Blacks record by scoring four tries.
 Sivivatu was selected for the All Blacks in 2005 and started in all three of the All Blacks Tests against the British & Irish Lions on their 2005 tour of New Zealand, scoring tries in the first two Tests.

 Move to France

 In March 2011, he signed a two-year deal with French rugby giants, ASM Clermont Auvergne.
 He was signed as a replacement for Fijian flyer Napolioni Nalaga, who returned to Fiji due to personal problems.
 He was not included in the New Zealand squad for the 2011 Rugby World Cup.

 In June 2016, Sivivatu retired as a player for Castres and joined the staff as a technical adviser and help integrate foreign players.

 Controversy

 On 11 April 2007 Sivivatu pleaded guilty to slapping his wife in March 2007.
 He was discharged without conviction and ordered to pay a fine.
 On leaving court Sivivatu said "I'm clearly sorry about what I did".

-It is believed that Sivivatu is joining the New Zealand Warriors in 2023 as their defensive coach, which has surprised many Rugby Union critics.